 Blood cultures are incubated for several days before being reported as negative.
 Some types of bacteria and fungi grow more slowly than others and/or may take longer to detect if initially present in low numbers.

-When a blood culture is positive, the specific microbe causing the infection is identified and Susceptibility Testing is performed to inform the health practitioner which antibiotics are most likely to be effective for treatment.
+When a blood culture is positive, the specific microbe causing the infection is identified and susceptibility testing is performed to inform the healthcare practitioner which antibiotics are most likely to be effective for treatment.